- All Inclusive Pricing

 Day 3 October 5 – Galway & Connemara

-After enjoying a full Irish breakfast, enjoy a walking tour of Galway to enjoy its atmosphere.
-During the tour you will see Lynch Castle, home to the mayors of Galway, Saint Nicholas Church founded in the 13th century, and the famous Spanish Arch.
+Enjoy a walking tour of Galway to enjoy its atmosphere.
+During the tour you will see Lynch Castle, home to the mayors of Galway, Saint Nicholas Church, founded in the 13th century, and the famous Spanish Arch.
 Walk along the Corrib River to the Claddagh village or to the majestic cathedral.
-Then depart for Connemara, a land of lakes and rivers, bogs and mountains, stone walls and thatched cottages.
-On its northern shore there are spectacular views of the beautiful fjord of Killary Harbour.
+Then, depart for Connemara, a land of lakes and rivers, bogs and mountains, stone walls and thatched cottages.
+On its northern shore, there are spectacular views of the beautiful fjord of Killary Harbour.
 Continue on to Kylemore Abbey, located in the Kylemore Pass in Connemara.
 One of Kylemore Abbey’s most famous features is its miniature Gothic cathedral, built in 1870.
 Continue to Cong for a stroll through the history of Ireland and its people.
 Return to your Galway area hotel for dinner and overnight.

 Day 4 October 6 – The Burren, Cliffs of Moher & Adare

-This morning, depart for the Burren.
-The Burren contains dozens of megalithic tombs and Celtic crosses.
+Depart for the Burren to see its dozens of megalithic tombs and Celtic crosses.
 Look out over the Cliffs of Moher, situated on the Atlantic Ocean.
-Standing over 700 feet above the sea at their highest point, the Cliffs boast one of the most amazing views in Ireland.
+Standing over 700 feet above the sea at their highest point, the cliffs boast one of the most amazing views in Ireland.
 Adare is regarded as one of Ireland’s most picturesque villages, with thatched cottages dotted throughout the town.
 John Wesley preached to the people of Adare in 1765 from the shade of an ash tree close to the east wall of the Franciscan Friary.
-Today a stone marks the site where this tree stood.
+Today, a stone marks the site where this tree stood.
 Stop at Ballingrane to visit the Embry Heck Memorial Church, built in 1766, which John Wesley visited thirteen times over the years.
 Continue to your hotel in the Killarney area for dinner and overnight.

 Day 5 October 7 – Worship in Killarney and Blarney Castle